cwfparsonson/soa_driving/pso/docs/index.rst

 Free Software
 =============
 This is free software; you can redistribute it and/or modify it under the terms of the Apache License 2.0.
-Contributions and forks are welcome.
+Contributions and forks are welcome - see the :doc:`contribute guide <Contribute>`.
 Contact cwfparsonson@gmail.com for questions.